How to Train Your Guinea Pig

 The Best Tricks to Teach Your Guinea Pig First

-When you have a guinea pig that is able to confidently take food from your hand and follow a lure, you can begin teaching tricks!
-In order to keep your training fun and successful, you’ll want to start with some beginner friendly guinea pig tricks that will help lay a solid foundation for more amazing and advanced tricks down the road.
+When you have a guinea pig that can confidently take food from your hand and follow a lure, you can begin teaching tricks!
+To keep your training fun and successful, you’ll want to start with some beginner-friendly guinea pig tricks that will help lay a solid foundation for more unique and advanced tricks down the road.

 Listed below are some of my favorite foundation behaviors for new trick guinea pigs.

-You can find tutorials for each of the tricks above by clicking on the links, or check out our page 10 Easiest Tricks to Teach Your Guinea Pig for a list of all the beginner friendly tricks.
+You can find tutorials for each of the tricks above by clicking on the highlighted links, or check out our page 10 Easiest Tricks to Teach Your Guinea Pig for a list of all the beginner-friendly tricks in one place.

 What You Need For Training